John H. Wheeler: Personal life and political career

 Wheeler was first elected to the North Carolina House of Commons in 1827, from Hertford County at age 21, and served four years.
 Years later he was elected to the House again, but from Lincoln County.
 He gained a patronage position under President Andrew Jackson, who appointed Wheeler as superintendent of the federal mint in Charlotte, North Carolina (1837–1841).

-Wheeler's first wife was the well educated and literary Mary Elizabeth Brown (1804–1836).
-They had two daughters and a son.
-In 1838 he married Ellen Oldmixon Sully, daughter of the painter Thomas Sully.
+Wheeler married his first wife, the well educated and literary Mary Elizabeth Brown, in 1830.
+They had one daughter.
+In 1838 he married Ellen Oldmixon Sully, daughter of the painter Thomas Sully, and, they had two sons.
+During the Civil war one son, Levi Woodbury Wheeler, was to serve in the Confederate army and another, Charles Sully Wheeler, in the US Navy.

 In 1842, Wheeler was elected state treasurer by the North Carolina General Assembly, but he was defeated for re-election in 1844.

 Wheeler moved to Washington, DC about 1853 to be more active in national politics.
 President Franklin Pierce appointed him as an assistant secretary in 1854.
 Shortly thereafter Wheeler was appointed as US Minister to Nicaragua.
 There, he officially recognized the government of William Walker, an American adventurer who had invaded the country with a small force, intending to take it over.

 After returning to North Carolina, Wheeler served in a variety of minor federal government patronage posts.